learn-co-curriculum/react-hooks-jsx/README.md

 }}</h1>
 ```

-However, the ternary expression _does_ work:
+However, the ternary **expression** does work:

 ```js
 <h1 id="header">{true ?
 "Hello" : "Goodbye"}</h1>
 ```

-You can also call functions from within JSX, if you need to write statements:
+You can also call functions from within JSX, if you need to express your code
+with an `if` statement:

 ```js
 function getHeaderText(isHello) {